zzonyo/trust-docs-test/source/index.html.md

 ## API Introduction

-Welcome to the Huobi Permanent Contract API!
+Welcome to the Huobi Perpetual Swap Contract API!
 You can use the API to access all market data, trading, and account management endpoints.

 We have code example in Shell!
 You can view code examples in the dark area to the right.